mackenziekbrooks/dci102-f19-humanities-data/docs/Unit3/unit3_activities.md

 ## Activity 3: Mapping tools

+First, take this [survey](https://forms.gle/bJmQxjnXWbD1CZR68) to produce sample data.
+It will be made available in Box in the Unit 3 folder.

 In your group, review and test out one of the following mapping tools.
 Compile your findings in a Box note in our Unit 3 folder.
-You must test out 2 tools, but you are

-* Carto
 * Palladio
 * ArcGIS Online
-* QGIS
-* Neatline
-* Kepler.gl
-* Google Fusion Tables
+* Google My Maps
 * Tableau Public

 ***